mdickinson/bigfloat/reference.rst

 BigFloat will only involve a single round, at the end of the operation.

+Here are some notes on particular arithmetic operations.

+* The unary + and - operations round to the current context, just like the binary operations.
+So +x is not a no-op.
+This can be useful for rounding the result of an extended computation with extra precision or relaxed exponent bounds back to the current context.

+  The same caveat applies to the builtin abs function when applied to a BigFloat.

+* The remainder x % y has the sign of x, not the sign of y.
+In this it differs from Python floats and integers.

 Similarly, comparisons between BigFloats and integers or BigFloats and floats work as expected.